reimagined/resolve/docs/write-side.md

 ### Sending Commands From the Client

 The reSolve framework exposes an [HTTP API](api-reference.md#commands-http-api) that you can use to to send commands from the client side.
-Your application's frontend can use this API directly or through the **Redux** binding mechanism from the **[resolve-redux](https://github.com/reimagined/resolve/tree/master/packages/core/resolve-redux)** library.
+Your application's frontend can use this API directly or through one of the available [client libraries](frontend.md).

 You can send a command from the client side as a POST request to the following URL: